managedcoder/BotFrameworkAccelerators/RazorWebChatHost/README.md

 **Note:** Its important to understand that when this page runs in localhost it will be interacting with the deployed bot, **NOT THE BOT RUNNING IN LOCAL HOST**.
-So you can't use it for localhost debugging to hit breakpoints in your code unless you create a separate bot channels registration that points to an ngrok-exposed localhost.
+So you can't use it for localhost debugging to hit breakpoints in your code unless you create a separate Bot Channels Registration that points to an ngrok-exposed localhost.

 If you want to use the this page to drive localhost debugging via a separate Bot Channel Registration,